tuan188/MGCleanArchitecture/README.md

 }
 ```

-Note: again, for simplicity we put entities and mappings in the same files and use entities as data models for APIs.
-You can create data models for APIs and map to entities.
+_Note: Again, for simplicity we put entities and mappings in the same files and use entities as data models for APIs.
+You can create data models for APIs and map to entities._

 #### CoreData Repositories

+Map CoreData Entities to Domain Entities and vice versa:

 ```swift
 import MagicalRecord